8 Time Management Tips for Artists Plus 2 Truths

 For example, write four article drafts in one sitting rather than doing one a day.
 It’s easier, I promise!
 It sounds crazy, but it’s true.
 Something happens when you devote a couple of hours to focused writing.
 It’s like your ideas start having babies.
 They multiply and feed off of one another, so pretty soon that one little idea becomes four.

-• Run all of your errands in one afternoon.
+• Run all of your errands or do all of your online shopping in one, dedicated, afternoon.

-Switching from task to task and back again adds as much as 25% more time to what it would normally take to complete each task.
-Stop multitasking.
+And get this: Switching from task to task and back again adds as much as 25% more time to what it would normally take to complete each task.
+Twenty-five percent!

 Also consider automating: